33 Money Saving Hacks to Stretch Your Budget Further

 24. Save Money at the Airport

-The truth is airline tickets are much more expensive than they were in 2020, and prices aren’t likely to come down anytime soon.
+The truth is airline tickets are more expensive than they were a few years ago, and prices aren’t likely to come down anytime soon.

 Certain budget airlines are still offering decent deals if you’re flexible on your schedule and destination — just keep an eye out for hefty baggage fees and other costs.

 If you’re catching a flight, save money at the airport by bringing an empty water bottle and packing some snacks.
 You can also rent out your car using apps like Turo and TravelCar to make some money while you’re away.

 Using an e-bike is a super frugal — and healthy — way to save money on your daily commute, especially if you’re replacing a car.

 Plus there are a surprising number of apps, like HealthyWage and Sweatcoin, that will pay you to exercise — a win win.

 There’s lots of cash-back and rebate apps out there that can add some jingle to your budget.
 Many reward you for scanning your receipts while others deposit cash back to your account when you make a purchase at a participating store with a linked card.